aws-samples/serverless-patterns/lambda-managed-instances-python-sam/README.md

 This pattern creates:

 1. **VPC with private subnets**: Two private subnets across availability zones for the capacity provider.
+The subnets use a dedicated private route table with no internet route (no NAT, no internet gateway).
+Egress to AWS services stays inside the VPC via PrivateLink: interface endpoints for CloudWatch Logs, Amazon ECR (`ecr.api` and `ecr.dkr`), and Amazon EC2, plus an S3 gateway endpoint for pulling the runtime image layers.

 2. **Capacity Provider Operator IAM Role**: An IAM role with the `AWSLambdaManagedEC2ResourceOperator` managed policy that Lambda uses to provision and manage EC2 instances.

-3. **Lambda Capacity Provider**: Defines where functions run — VPC config, instance architecture (ARM64/Graviton4), and the operator role for instance management.
+3. **Lambda Capacity Provider**: Defines where functions run — VPC config, instance architecture (arm64 / AWS Graviton), and the operator role for instance management.

 4. **Lambda function on Managed Instances**: A Python function attached to the capacity provider via `CapacityProviderConfig`.
 Once a version is published, Lambda provisions instances and starts execution environments.